rachitest/Resume/finance/rendercv_output/Rachit_Sabharwal_CV.typ

 == Professional Summary

 #one-col-entry(
   content: [Quantitative researcher and data scientist with a PhD background in statistics and machine learning.
-Specializes in building predictive models, automating complex workflows, and quantifying model uncertainty and risk.
+Specializes in developing predictive models, automating complex workflows, and quantifying model uncertainty and risk.
 Seeking to apply advanced analytical skills to drive data-informed strategies and generate value in the financial sector.]
 )